-To suggest a school for your athlete to target, click into your roster on the right hand side of your homepage dashboard.
-Click the athlete's name to open their profile and choose the "Colleges" tab at the top of their page.
+To suggest a school for your athlete to target, click into your roster on the right-hand side of your homepage dashboard.
+Click the three dots next to the athlete's name (...).
+Select "Promote to Colleges" and choose the "Colleges" tab at the top of the promotions page.

 Promote Players From Target Schools Lists